 Education leaders across California share a special message of congratulations for Linked Learning students, educators, and communities.

-Contact Roneeta Guha, Vice President, Strategy and Impact, to learn more about Linked Learning research and implications for state, local, and national policies that advance outcomes for young people, industry, and communities through Linked Learning.
+Contact Emily Passias, Vice President of Policy, to learn more about Linked Learning research and implications for state, local, and national policies that advance outcomes for young people, industry, and communities through Linked Learning.